 Summarized below are jury verdicts and reported settlements in auto tort cases in which Ryder was either named as a defendant or a leased Ryder truck was involved in the accident.

-- Bridges v Addington (Oklahoma 2016) $268,000: 12-year-old boy was crossing the street in a crosswalk when the defendant truck driver hit him while executing a left turn.
-The driver was an employee of a local logistics and short haul delivery company and he was driving a leased Ryder truck.
+- Bridges v Addington (Oklahoma 2016) $268,000: A 12-year-old boy was crossing the street in a crosswalk when the defendant truck driver hit him while executing a left turn.
+The driver was an employee of a local logistics and short-haul delivery company, and he was driving a leased Ryder truck.
 The Ryder truck was part of a fleet of leased by the logistics company.
-The boy's mother sued both the driver and the logistics company claiming the driver was negligent and under the influence of prescription pain drugs at the time.
+The boy’s mother sued both the driver and the logistics company claiming the driver was negligent and under the influence of prescription pain drugs at the time.
 Defendants denied fault and claimed the boy ran into the intersection without warning.
-The case was ultimately settled for $268k.
+The case was ultimately settled for $268,000.

-- Chandra v Chaney (California 2016) $800,000: 37-year-old plaintiff was driving to work on I-80 when he was struck by a tractor trailer truck driven by defendant while attempting to make a lane change.
-The collision caused plaintiff's car to roll over several times and he suffered a concussion and numerous herniated discs requiring surgery to repair.
-Defendant was a professional driver employed by Anderson Corporation Inc. and the tractor trailer was part of a fleet of leased Ryder trucks.
-Defendant disputed his liability claiming he made a safe lane change.
-The case went to pretrial mediation but defendants refused to go above $600k.
-After a trial the jury awarded $800k.
+- Chandra v Chaney (California 2016) $800,000: A 37-year-old plaintiff was driving to work on I-80 when he was struck by a tractor-trailer truck driven by the defendant while attempting to make a lane change.
+The collision caused the plaintiff’s car to roll over several times, and he suffered a concussion and numerous herniated discs requiring surgery to repair.
+Defendant was a professional driver employed by Anderson Corporation Inc., and the tractor-trailer was part of a fleet of leased Ryder trucks.
+Defendant disputed his liability, claiming he made a safe lane change.
+The case went to pretrial mediation, but the defendants refused to go above $600,000.
+After a trial, the jury awarded $800,000.

-- Starkey v Hanmi Inc (California 2014) $248,000: plaintiff was rear-ended on I-70 by defendant who was driving a large truck which his employer was leasing from Ryder.
-Plaintiff alleged various back and neck injuries with partial permanent disability.
-A jury awarded $248,000 in damages with included $201k for lost future earnings capacity.
+- Starkey v Hanmi Inc (California 2014) $248,000: The plaintiff was rear-ended on I-70 by the defendant, who was driving a large truck that his employer was leasing from Ryder.
+The plaintiff alleged various back and neck injuries with partial permanent disability.
+A jury awarded $248,000 in damages including $201,000 for lost future earnings capacity.

 The average value of a settlement in a serious truck accident case involving national trucking companies like Ryder is around $75,000 to $110,000.
 The average jury award in accident cases against major trucking companies is $500,000.
 The settlement value of your specific case against Ryder will depend largely on how seriously you were injured.

-To be on the safe side you should probably include Ryder as a defendant.
-However, many Ryder trucks are rentals so if you get in an accident with one of them chances are the driver is not a Ryder employee and the accident will be covered by the driver’s own separate insurance.
+To be on the safe side, you should probably include Ryder as a defendant.
+However, many Ryder trucks are rentals, so if you get in an accident with one of them, chances are the driver is not a Ryder employee, and the driver’s own separate insurance will cover the accident.

-If you have been involved in an accident with a Ryder truck contact the auto accident lawyers at Miller & Zois for help.
-Call us as 800-553-8082 or get an online consultation.
+If you have been involved in an accident with a Ryder truck, contact the auto accident lawyers at Miller & Zois for help.
+Call us at 800-553-8082 or get an online consultation.